ifBars/S1API-docs/.vitepress/docs/contributing/building.md

 If you encounter issues while building the project, feel free to:

 1. Check the GitHub issues to see if it's a known problem
-2. Ask for help on the Discord server
+2. Ask for help in the Schedule 1 Modding Discord server
 3. Create a new issue with details about your problem